Handcross Primary

 Celebrating Writing at Handcross

 We plan special events throughout the year to celebrate and promote love of writing.
-These these include visits, talks and workshops with inspirational children's authors and illustrators, such as M.P.Robertson, Vashti Hardy, Miriam Moss, David Fuller, Hannah Peckham, Sue Hendra and Paul Linett.
+These these include visits, talks and workshops with inspirational children's authors and illustrators; in recent years, we have been lucky enough to work with M.P.Robertson, Julia Donaldson, Vashti Hardy, David Fuller, Thomas Taylor, Danielle Verbeeten, J.J.Arcanjo, Eve Ainsworth and Hannah Peckham and many more!

 ‘Superstar writer’ awards are regularly awarded to one child in each class to celebrate a high standard of writing which demonstrates creativity and authorial intent.
 The work of the winners is celebrated and shared in assembly.
 They receive a superstar writer pencil and their work and photo is displayed in the corridor to inspire others.